kicking impostor syndrome to the curb

 You can do it.
 I have faith in you.
 The key is to put all those childhood memories holding you back to the side and learn to believe in who you are now; push past your discomfort knowing that the other side will reward you with strength, expertise and a launchpad for growth.

 Sure, #thecreativelife won’t always be rainbows and unicorns.
 But that doesn’t mean it can’t be done.
 Trust me, I’ve likely felt everything you’re feeling.
 Sharing those feelings with others is one of the best ways to overcome them.
-Seeing that we aren’t the only one going through something provides great moments of relief—and songs your fans can relate to as well.
+Seeing that we aren’t the only one going through something provides great moments of relief.

 No matter what obstacle is in your path, from childhood or last week, know that you can overcome it.
 Be kind to yourself.
 And mean it.